arupbhunia/kirankoduru.github.io/_posts/2015-01-24-running-scrapy-programmatically.md

 title:  "Running scrapy spider programmatically"
 date:   2015-01-24 13:00:18
 categories: python
-excerpt : My idea for running a scrapy spider programmatically.
+description : My idea for running a scrapy spider programmatically.
 ---
-This is my first post this year, so __Happy New Year !__

 I wanted to share something that I have been working on for the past few months, which is, running scrapers with the [scrapy](http://scrapy.org) framework.
 I understand that scrapy has existed for many years, but it is still so relevant and useful for me and my team.
 We were hooked to it and started reading the [docs](http://scrapy.readthedocs.org) daily on how to get it perfect.
 There are two ways of running a scrapy spider.
 You can run a scrapy spider from the command line or using a program.

 Today, I am going to illustrate how to use the framework by running it by using its [Core API](http://scrapy.readthedocs.org/en/latest/topics/api.html).
 If you are not familiar with how web scraping works and would like to use scrapy to get you started, then you should definitely look into [this tutorial](http://scrapy.readthedocs.org/en/latest/intro/tutorial.html).